programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 Please note that **we don’t handle all the error scenarios in this tutorial**.
 For example, we didn’t think of the potential situation where the data (`$item->edmIsShownAt[0]`) isn’t an URL, or another array is nested.
 This is because this tutorial is NOT a programming lesson.
 To develop a proper application, you need to delve into PHP programming.

 Anyway, big congratulations!
 You have just made a wonderful web page within a short space of time.
-I hope you are getting used to APIs by now.
+You are getting used to APIs by now, aren't you?

 # API template
 ## Generalising API call in PHP